Tooluloope/yummy-backend-Django/README.md

 `heroku restart`

-## All API routes are documented and can be seen from [here](https://yummy-pizzapi.herokuapp.com/api/doc)
+## All API routes are documented and can be seen from [here](https://yummy-pizzapi.herokuapp.com/api/swagger/doc) or [here](https://yummy-pizzapi.herokuapp.com/api/redoc/doc)